 Calculating alimony is not an exact science.
 The assets and income of each divorcing couple are unique and demand close inspection.
 However, judges consider several main factors when calculating an appropriate alimony payment such as:

 - The length of the marriage

 - The standard of living during the marriage

 - The needs of each spouse

 The spouse being asked to pay will typically complain that the alimony is either more than needed or unnecessary.
 Alternatively, the spouse seeking alimony typically objects to the proposed payment amount.
 The goal is to present evidence to the court that supports your position and explain how to interpret the financial documents in your favor.

 Georgia law describes four types of alimony agreements based on the factors, including the health of each spouse, finances during the marriage and the status of the divorce.
 The type of alimony can change over the course of the divorce proceedings or after the divorce as the financial situation of each spouse changes.

-- Temporary alimony.
-This type of alimony provides support during the divorce action, which may include attorney fees and relevant litigation costs.
+Temporary alimony.
+This type of alimony is granted during the divorce proceedings and is often used to pay attorney fees and other litigation expenses.

-- Reimbursement alimony.
-This type of alimony is awarded to the spouse who worked to support the family while the other spouse pursued professional training or career development.
-It may end or the amount paid may decrease once the spouse has been compensated.
+Reimbursement alimony.
+This type of alimony is designed to “reimburse” a spouse who supported the family while the other spouse pursued a degree or career development.
+The payment may end or be reduced when the total payments reach a pre-determined amount.

-Our attorneys work with you to determine what kind of alimony is the best for your situation.
+I work with clients to determine which type of alimony agreement makes the most sense for their situation.